oglinuk/fourohfournotfound/posts/study/botany/root-and-its-functions/README.md

 concentration is greater in the soil water than in the sap of the root-hair.

+### Osmotic Movement of Solvents

-*Osmotic Movement of Solvents* - This phenomenon of osmosis that is complicated, however, by the fact that the dissolving liquid or *solvent* (water in ithis case) as well as the dissolved substance will pass through the membrane, and by the remarkable circumstance that where such movement occurs, it is always more rapid in one direction that in the other.
+This phenomenon of osmosis that is complicated, however, by the fact that the dissolving liquid or *solvent* (water in ithis case) as well as the dissolved substance will pass through the membrane, and by the remarkable circumstance that where such movement occurs, it is always more rapid in one direction that in the other.
 Experiment has shown that if two solutions of different densities (or a solution and purse water) are separated by a membrane, *a movement of water take place from the less concentrated to the more concentrated solution*, and tends to continue till both are of the same density; and that the rate of this movement is proportional to the difference in concentration.
 The more concentrated solution will therefore tend to expand through this access of water, and, if it is confined within a closed space, a pressure, often of considerable magnitude, will develop.

 As to why such a movement of water occurs no complete agreement of opinion yet exists, for the process of osmotic interchange involves some